With a shell, new members of Transition Central were invited into the group.

 In what way can it be easy?

 The first step doesn’t need to be fancy or grandiose.
-The first meeting of Transition Headquarters took place in my living room.
+The first meeting of Transition Central took place in my living room.
 My husband cooked lunch.

 After the promising pre-session, I invited other members into the group.
 Early September, eight of us came together as a group for the first time.
 We used my husband’s studio as a meeting place.
 Nothing big, nothing huge.
 Just easy and doable, so that we could start our collaboration.